 OSHAA 30-Hours Diploma in Early Childhood Development of Empathy Skills

 Delivered through interactive modules and practical case studies, the diploma offers both theoretical knowledge and applied strategies.
 Participants gain insight into child psychology, behavioural cues, and the social dynamics that shape empathy in early years.
 This hands-on approach ensures that learning is immediately relevant and transferable to real-world early learning environments.

-The OSHA 30-Hours Diploma in Early Childhood Development of Empathy Skills is an essential qualification for those committed to raising emotionally intelligent, socially aware children.
+The OSHAA 30-Hours Diploma in Early Childhood Development of Empathy Skills is an essential qualification for those committed to raising emotionally intelligent, socially aware children.
 Whether working in nurseries, early years centres, or community programmes, participants will leave this course equipped to make a lasting, positive impact in the lives of the children they support.

+OSHAA 30-Hours Diploma in Early Childhood Development of Empathy Skills